The Global Campaign on the OPSC

 2010 marked the 20th anniversary of the entry into force of the Convention on the Rights of the Child (CRC) and the 10th anniversary of the adoption of its two Optional Protocols, respectively on the Sale of Children, Child Prostitution and Child Pornography (OPSC) and on the Involvement of Children in Armed Conflict (OPAC).
 The ratification and implementation of these treaties lay the foundation for the safeguard of children’s rights and their effective protection from violence, abuse and exploitation.

-For this reason, the Special Representative of the Secretary-General on Violence against Children and the Special Representative for Children and Armed Conflict, in cooperation with the Office of the High Commissioner for Human Rights (OHCHR), UNICEF, the Committee on the Rights of the Child and the Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography are promoting a 2-year campaign aiming at the universal ratification of the Protocols to the CRC by 2012, the year of the 10th anniversary of their entry into force.
+For this reason, the Special Representative of the Secretary-General on Violence against Children and the Special Representative for Children and Armed Conflict, in cooperation with the Office of the High Commissioner for Human Rights (OHCHR), UNICEF, the Committee on the Rights of the Child and the Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography are promoting a campaign aiming at the universal ratification of the Protocols to the CRC.

 The global campaign was launched on the occasion of the 10th anniversary of the adoption of the Optional Protocols, on May 25, 2010.
 The campaign is also supportive of the initiatives being undertaken to commemorate the 10th anniversary of the entry into force of the ILO Convention 182 on the Worst Forms of Child Labour and the adoption of the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (Palermo Protocol).